sipaktli/purrfect/README.md

 Scripts useful for automation and sysadmin'ing.

-Licese: You can do whatever you want with the stuff here, I am nor responsible for anything you do with it, and if you become wealthy with it, donate it to animal shelters.
+Licese: You can do whatever you want with the stuff here, but I am not liable or responsible for anything you do with it.
+If you find any of my stuff useful, donate to honest animal shelters.